uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/1-connect.md

 ![UChicago server setup diagrams](../assets/img/connect-remote-server-setup-1.png)

 However, VS Code works best when connected with a specific machine rather than to the front end.
 To avoid having everyone use the same server (e.g., linux1.cs.uchicago.edu) and concentrate too much traffic in one network location, we have assigned you a server to use based on the first letter of your CNetID (i.e., the part of your UChicago email address that comes before the @ sign).
-For example, my CNetID is `launagreer`, so I would be assigned to linux5.cs.uchicago.edu.
+For example, my CNetID is `launagreer`, so if I were in your cohort, I would be assigned to linux5.cs.uchicago.edu.

 |First Letter of CNetID|Assigned Server|
 |---|---|